pyutil/django-admin-autocomplete-all/README.md

     django-admin-autocomplete-all

+Add into INSTALLED_APPS:

+    'autocomplete_all',

+## Usage (more context for server-side filters)

+Read in our Documentation (readthedocs) or in autocomplete_all/js/autocomplete_params.js.

-## Usage
+## Usage (add all foreign keys to autocomplete_fields)

-In your admin.py import ModelAdmin, StackedInline and/or TabularInline from autocomplete_all instead of from admin.admin
+In your admin.py import ModelAdmin, StackedInline and/or TabularInline 'from autocomplete_all' instead of 'from admin'.

     import autocomplete_all
     class MyModelAdmin(autocomplete_all.ModelAdmin):